Aitkin High School: History

+On September 11, 2015, the Aitkin football field was named "Veterans Field" in honor of local veterans with a dedication ceremony proceeding the football game.
+New bleachers were added in the new gym as well as some other minor modifications.

 School

-In Fall 2009, AHS had 900 students.

 The Aitkin School District's Superintendent is Dan Stifter.
 Stifter was a former Social Studies teacher in Aitkin.
-The high school principal is Paul Karelis, a 1980 graduate of Aitkin High School.
+The high school principal is Lisa DeMars.

-Curriculum and scheduling

-Aitkin High School is on an 8-period quarter/semester schedule.
-Each semester lasts 9 weeks.
-Class periods are currently 46–52 minutes in length with 4 minutes passing time in between classes.
-Some classes, such as the ones in the Industrial Arts area are 2 periods in length.
-Additionally, middle school and high school students share the same time schedule.
-From the years 1998–2007, the school used a block schedule, where classes were 84 minutes long while middle school classes were 42–48 minutes in length with 4 minute passing time.
-High School students were allowed up to 7 minutes passing times.
-Independent study periods were added on a rotation basis. (e.g. Day 1 is 1st hour, Day 2 is second hour, etc.) Independent study periods enable students to have time to finish class assignments, get help from another teacher, attend meetings and school assemblies, and much more.
-In recent years, the rotation basis has changed to a daily class period at the end of each day during Period 8.

-In 2010, a new student database, Infinite Campus, was integrated to enable students, teachers, and parents to keep track of their students performance in school.
-The online learning tool has many feature such as the ability to register for classes online, check grades and find missing assignments.

 More than 110 classes are offered.
 This includes subjects in agriculture, business, media arts, computer science and information technology, English, family and consumer science, art, music, physical education, industrial technology, mathematics, science, social studies, and World Languages.

 Although AHS does not offer any AP or IB classes, it offers college credit for advanced classes with a program called College in the Schools through the University of Minnesota, Central Lakes Community College, Mesabi Community College, and Vermilion Community College and the option of PSEO.
 These enable students to receive college credits at select colleges free of tuition and book and may even obtain enough credits to get an Associate of Arts Degree.